gable-finance/gable/README.md

-# sundae
+# Gable

-Repository of Sundae Liquidity Protocol
+Repository of Gable Finance

 # Liquidity Protocol on Radix DLT

-Welcome to Sundae's repository!
+Welcome to Gable's repository!
 This open-source project aims to provide a decentralized liquidity solution built on the Radix Distributed Ledger Technology (DLT).
 The protocol facilitates the exchange of digital assets, enabling users to provide liquidity and participate in trading activities.

 ## Features